 Students choose 3 or 4 subjects within the Sixth Form.
 Subject choices are made in liaison with Sixth Form Staff and Senior Leaders during the application and enrolment processes.
-Prior attainment and career aspirations are carefully considered to give support and guidance to students as they make the transition into Key Stage Five.
-In addition to subject choices, students in the Lower Sixth have curriculum enhancement sessions each Wednesday afternoon where they study for an Extended Project Qualification, follow the Teachers of Tomorrow Programme, undertake a Work Experience Placement or follow the College Programme based on individual units of study.
+Prior attainment and career aspirations are carefully considered to give support and guidance to students as they make the transition into Key Stage 5.
+In addition to subject choices, students in the Lower Sixth have curriculum enhancement sessions each week where they study for an Extended Project Qualification, follow the Sixth Form Programme or undertake a Work Experience placement.